Head Lice continued...

-To treat lice, parents can use an over-the-counter lice removal product containing permethrin (Nix), pyrethrin (Rid), or spinosad (Natroba).
-Typically, lice kits contain a specially formulated shampoo that is left in the hair for 10 minutes and then washed out, and a special fine-toothed comb to remove any eggs that remain.
+To treat, parents can use an over-the-counter product with permethrin (Nix), pyrethrin (Rid), or spinosad (Natroba).
+Lice kits usually contain a special shampoo that is left on the hair for 10 minutes and then washed out, and a fine-toothed comb to remove any remaining eggs.

-Another treatment is a topical lotion called Sklice.
-A comb is not required with Sklice and one treatment may be all that's needed.
-The active ingredient is ivermectin, a powerful parasite killer.
-Sklice can be used in kids as young as 6 months.
+Another treatment is a lotion called Sklice, which doesn’t use a comb.
+One treatment may be all that's needed.
+The key ingredient is ivermectin, a powerful parasite killer.
+You can use it on kids as young as 6 months.

-Clearing up a lice infestation also requires that you thoroughly clean house.
-Vacuum all rugs and furniture, and wash all of the child's clothes, hats, bedding, and towels in hot water.
-Any items that can’t be washed (such as stuffed animals) should be dry-cleaned or sealed in plastic bags for two weeks.
-Experts recommend that you continue to check the hair for two to three weeks to make sure that all of the lice and nits (eggs) are gone, and treat again with another lice kit after about 10 days to kill any bugs that survived the first round of treatment.
+Clearing up lice also requires that you thoroughly clean house.
+Vacuum the rugs and furniture, and then wash all of the child's clothes, hats, bedding, and towels in hot water.
+Dry-clean items you can’t wash, like stuffed animals, or seal them in plastic bags for two weeks.
+Experts recommend that you continue to check the hair for two to three weeks to make sure that all of the lice and nits (eggs) are gone.
+Use another lice kit after 10 days.
+This will kill any bugs that survived the first round of treatment.

 Despite the name, ringworm has nothing to do with worms.
-It's a fungal infection that leaves ring-shaped, scaly red rashes and patches of hair loss on the scalp.
-Ringworm is most common in children between the ages of 3 and 7, but it can affect adults too.
-The condition is spread through close contact, or by sharing hats, clothing, towels, and combs with someone who is infected.
+It's an infection that leaves round, scaly, red rashes and patches of hair loss on the scalp.
+Ringworm is most common in children between the ages of 3 and 7, but it can affect adults, too.
+It’s spread through close contact or by sharing hats, clothing, towels, and combs.
 In rare cases, it's possible to catch ringworm from a dog or cat.

-Ringworm on the scalp must be treated with antifungal medications taken by mouth to clear up a ringworm infection.
+To kill the fungus, you must treat ringworm on the scalp with medications taken by mouth.
 Treatment may take up to 12 weeks.
 Using an antifungal shampoo may help reduce the risk of spreading the infection to family members and classmates.
-It's important for children who have ringworm to avoid sharing personal items so that they don't pass the infection to others.
+It's important for anyone who has ringworm to avoid sharing personal items like combs, hats, and towels.

-If your child is taking antifungal medicine, she can go to school.
-In addition, you do not need to cut the child's hair.
+If your child is taking an antifungal medicine, he’s safe to go to school.
+And you don’t have to cut his hair.